ml-tuw/ml-tuw.github.io/teaching/sose24/ana6ects.md

 ## General information

 - TISS: ([link](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?courseNr=194145))
-- contact:
+- contact: {% include listppl.md ppls="PascalWelke" -%} ([email](mailto:pascal.welke@tuwien.ac.at))
-- everything important will be announced in TUWEL.
+- please get in contact directly if you plan to do this course with some supervisor from our group

 ## Format